1. Visitors

 The scenic river walk - an easy one that’s great for the entire family - includes magnificent stands of native trees, including tōtara, as well as a small waterfall.

-Located on the main street in what was once the post office, the Wallace Gallery Morrinsville showcases the work of New Zealand’s finest established and emerging artists.
+In the heart of the Waikato region’s dairy farming country, Morrinsville is art town where visitors will discover the art gallery.
+Located on the main street in what was once the post office, the Morrinsville Gallery showcases the work of New Zealand’s finest established and emerging artists.

 History insights at Te Toto Gorge